Shigatse Peace Airport

 Construction of Shigatse Airport started in 1968 and was completed in 1973.
 It was solely for military use until 2010, when a 532 million yuan expansion was completed.
 On 30 October 2010, the airport was opened as the fifth civilian airport in Tibet.

+Shigatse is also served by Shigatse Tingri Airport, opened 2022.

 Facilities

 The airport has a 5000 m runway with a 60 m asphalt overrun at each end.
-It is the longest public runway in the world (tied with Ulyanovsk Vostochny Airport).
+It is the longest public runway in the world, tied with Ulyanovsk Vostochny Airport in Russia.
 It also features a 4500 m2 terminal building.
 It is projected to handle 230,000 passengers and 1150 t of cargo annually by 2020.

 Around 2017, a new runway of approximately 9840 ft was constructed.
 Guizhou WZ-7 Soaring Dragon UAVs were seen hosted by this runway.
 The runway is located at the west end of its primary runway.